Newquay weekend away itinerary: 2 days in Cornwall’s tourist hub!

 Fistral Beach

 Then, head to Fistral Beach, Newquay’s crowning jewel.
-Parking’s a bit limited at Fistral Beach, so I’d recommend walking there via the South West Coast Path.
+Parking’s a bit limited at Fistral, so I’d recommend walking there via the South West Coast Path.

 You’ll bypass the historic Huer’s Hut, a small building perched on the cliff where a lookout would scan the horizon for shoals of pilchards.